alvarlagerlof/next-banner/README.md

 # Next Banner

-Generate opengraph images (og:image) at build using Puppeteer.
+Generate Open Graph images (og:image) at build using Puppeteer.

-## What is an opengraph image?
+## What is an Open Graph image?

 Open Graph is a protocol for structured metadata for websites.
 Part of that is a specification for preview images referred to as "og:image".
 When using that, your website gets a nice preview in social media and messaging apps.
 For an example, check out [ogimage.gallery](https://www.ogimage.gallery/).

 ## Why this library?

-You might think you can design an images in Figma.
-This is entirely doable, but quickly becomes tedious if you have a lot of pages (like blog posts) or want to change the design.
+You might just design images in Figma.
+This is doable, but quickly becomes tedious if you have a lot of pages (like blog posts) or want to change the design.
 Generating images is much more effective.

 Most currently existing solutions run on-demand either in a serverless function or in a service.
 This is wasteful and could be expensive if demand is high.
-For example, cold starting puppeteer to take a screenshot of the page can take 8s per visitor.
+For example, cold starting Puppeteer to take a screenshot of the page can take 8s per visitor.
 To counteract this, a CDN can be used, which further increases the amount of things needing setup.

 With next-banner, none of that is needed.
 In true Jamstack fashion, this library generates images at build, using existing infrastructure that you already have.

 ## Features

 - **Speed.** It uses Puppeteer to render pages, but only on instance, meaning there is only one cold start.
 On an M1, 100 pages are rendered and captured in 18s.
-- **Simple setup.** Does not require you to touch puppeteer, CDNs, or serverless functions.
+- **Simple setup.** Does not require you to touch Puppeteer, CDNs, or serverless functions.
 - **Render using React.** Your images are captured pages that you code in React just like you are used to.
 No SVGs or special template languages.
-- **Multuple layouts.** You could have one layout for a start page and another for blog posts.
+- **Multiple layouts.** You could have one layout for a start page and another for blog posts.
 - **Pass any data.** Page title and meta description is passed to the layout pages by default, but you can include any data in any structure you want.

 ## Usage